-Inceptor types for the @ServiceCallAfterInterceptor annotation Inceptor Description After Throwing Intercepts a method that has an exception thrown, with a possibility of post processing of an error and throwing another type of exception.
+Inceptor Description After Throwing Intercepts a method that has an exception thrown, with a possibility of post processing of an error and throwing another type of exception.
 After Returning interceptors must be a subclass of org.openl.rules.ruleservice.core.interceptors.AbstractServiceMethodAfterThrowingAdvice.
-Example of the "after" interceptor implementation with after returning logic is as follows:

 '''

+private ResponseDTO mapSpreadsheetResultToResponseDTO(SpreadsheetResult result) {

 ResponseDTO response = new ResponseDTO();

 response.setPremium((Double) result.getFieldValue("$Value$PremiumStep"));

 // Do some other mapping logic...

 return response;

 }

 '''